 |Links Panel > Update All Links||All outdated files are automatically updated.|

-Workflow for Elvis files
+Workflow for files in Assets Server

 When the files that are placed on the layout are stored in Assets Server, updating them to their latest version is done in various ways.

 Refreshing the links